A Study on Large Language Models' Limitations in Multiple-Choice Question Answering: Introduction

 \section{Introduction}

-Large Language Models (LLMs) - although primarily trained for next-token prediction - have taken the world by storm with their versatile use cases.
-The recent success of LLMs with chat interface has prompted its wide use across all groups of users for casual chatting, research, as part of products, and so on.
-Models are condensed into small sizes and used in laptops, phones, and even Raspberry PIs \cite{MLC,llamacpp}.
+Although primarily trained for next-token prediction, Large Language Models (LLMs) have taken the world by storm with their versatile use cases.
+The recent success of LLMs with chat interface has prompted its wide use across all groups of users for casual chatting, information extraction, as part of products, and so on.
+This calls for ensuring LLMs are good general-purpose agents that can successfully generalize to various kinds of tasks and handle a variety of topics.
+Besides, models are condensed into small sizes and used in laptops, phones, and even Raspberry PIs \cite{MLC,llamacpp}.
 There has been a push to reduce model size as well as improve performance thus producing smaller models that outperform larger models \cite{jiang2023mistral,zhou2023minigiants}.